False Killer Whale

 Habits and Lifestyle

-These animals normally gather into pods, which can be very small (including just a few whales) and rather large (containing hundreds of individuals).
-These large pods of False killer whales consist of smaller groups of 18 individuals on average.
-The False killer whales are highly social animals, just like Pilot whales.
-These playful animals are identified due to being one of a few large mammals that tend to leap out of the water over the wake of a ship.
+False killer whales are highly social animals.
+They normally gather into pods, which can be very small (including just a few whales) and rather large (containing hundreds of individuals).
+These large pods consist of smaller groups of 18 individuals on average.
+False killer whales are very playful and like to leap out of the water in the wake of a ship.
 They favor riding bow waves of various vessels, preferring faster-moving ships.
+False killer whales are deep-divers; the maximum known depth is 927.5 m (3,043 ft) and the maximum speed they reach is around 29 km/h (18 mph).
 False killer whales use a wide variety of clicks and whistles as a form of communication.
 They also use echolocation, interacting through sounds, which help them detect prey and sense the ocean waters.
 They generally hunt by day and night.

 Seasonal behavior